mGnadlinger/mGnadlinger/README.md

 I am interested in programming, photography, graphic design, and learning new technologies.

-In my free time, I enjoy skiing and snowboarding, and I am the Media Officer of the Rural Youth Kremsmünster.
+In my free time, I enjoy skiing and snowboarding, and I am the Media Officer of "Landjugend Kremsmünster".

 <br><br>